MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/click-elements-list-links.md

 ---
-title: Click all elements in a list of links | Microsoft Docs
+title: Click all the elements in a list of links | Microsoft Docs
-description: Click all elements in a list of links
+description: Click all the elements in a list of links
 author: georgiostrantzas
 ms.service: power-automate
 ms.topic: article